danielharrell/SumLect2015/Lost_Idea_LA.md

 ago it packaged its education in a brown paper wrapper; as if the education not only had content, but the kind of content that couldn't be seen from outside.
-Even the first video it made of itself was scripted and staged, retaining at least that much separation from the ongoing world.
-But it is precisely this separation that is now thought better erased than preserved, and communication efforts seem aimed at giving the impression that what separates the college from the outside world is merely a window.
+Even the first video it made of itself was mostly staged, retaining at least that much separation from the ongoing world.
+But it is precisely this separation that is now thought better erased than preserved; and communication efforts seem aimed at giving the impression that what separates the college from the outside world is merely a window, albeit a window that frames the better-looking and -grounded among us.

 Mention notion that St. John's was a cult, and problems of initiation, but gerater point.
 What seems to have been forgotten here is the original point